bwakedavis/bwakedavis.github.io/content/blog/it_support/index.markdown

 ---
 title: IT Support
 date: "2022-05-20T12:44:03.284Z"
-description: "what am learning on IT support course"
+description: "what am learning on IT support"
 ---

 table of content